elijahr/lintball/README.md

 ### Disabling specific tools

-If you need to disable a tool, create a `.lintballrc.json` file in your project and add a `use` section with only the tools that you wish to use.
+If you need to disable a tool, create a `.lintballrc.json` file in your project and add a `use` section with only the tools enabled that you wish to use.
+Note that to disable a tool, explicitly set its value to `false`, otherwise the default value of `true` will take precedence.
 The default `use` section is defined in [configs/lintballrc-defaults.json][21].

 ### Tool configuration